 Do I need to change my phone system to use call tracking?

 No. Tracked numbers ring through to your existing phone line.
 There is no hardware to install, no number porting, and no service interruption.
-The change is entirely on the website and in the tracking platform — your phones keep working exactly as they do now.
+The change is entirely on the website and in the tracking platform.
+Your phones keep working exactly as they do now.

 How long does it take for Smart Bidding to improve after feeding call data back to Google Ads?

 For most service businesses, performance shifts noticeably within 4 to 6 weeks once qualified call conversions are being sent back to Google Ads.
-The algorithm needs enough conversion events to adjust bids reliably — typically 30 or more qualified calls per month gives it meaningful signal to work with.
+The algorithm needs enough conversion events to adjust bids reliably.
+Typically 30 or more qualified calls per month gives it meaningful signal to work with.

 What does keyword-level call tracking cost?

 A typical small business running a few tracked numbers pays a modest monthly fee.
 The wasted ad spend you identify in the first month of attribution data typically covers the full year of tracking costs.
-If you're paying $47 per click in legal or $44 in mortgage broking, a handful of wrongly attributed calls covers the setup many times over.
+If you are paying $47 per click in legal or $44 in mortgage broking, a handful of wrongly attributed calls covers the setup many times over.

 Can call tracking work alongside Google's own call forwarding?

 You can run both, but Google's native call forwarding only records data inside the Google Ads dashboard.
-A third-party tracked number pushes data to your CRM, your analytics platform, and any missed-call recovery system you have running — which is where the real operational value comes from.
+A third-party tracked number pushes data to your CRM, your analytics platform, and any missed-call recovery system you have running, which is where the real operational value comes from.